Slowing Time with Carrington Ware

 MORE ABOUT THE ARTIST

-Ware earned her MFA from Florida International University in 2020 and her BFA from Valdosta State University in 2015.
-She currently lives and works in South Florida Select solo exhibitions include Soft (2023) at Tunnel Projects, Leisure (2021) at Miami Beach Urban Studios, and Parkhaus15 Presents: Carrington Ware (2020) at Parkhaus15 in Orlando, Florida.
+Carrington Ware earned her MFA from Florida International University in 2020 and her BFA from Valdosta State University in 2015.
+She currently lives and works in South Florida.
+Select solo exhibitions include Soft (2023) at Tunnel Projects, Leisure (2021) at Miami Beach Urban Studios, and Parkhaus15 Presents: Carrington Ware (2020) at Parkhaus15 in Orlando, Florida.
 Her work has been featured in group exhibitions such as Meditations On Waking Up (2024) at Tunnel Annex + Miami Design District, Voices of Experience: Invited Artists’ Works (2024) at The Frank Gallery, Evidence of Contrary Instincts (2024) at The Arc, Banned!: Story Tellers (2024) at The Lowe Museum, 2022 South Florida Consortium (2023) at the Museum of Contemporary Art North Miami, and Y’all Don’t Hear Me: The Black Appalachia (2023) at Stoveworks.

 Dejha Carrington